CPSC-1517/Take-Home-Exercises-May-2023-E01/Exercises/Exercise1/ReadMe.md

 - Error messages must include details about the limits for acceptable values.
 - Weights must always be positive and non-zero whole numbers.
 Weights are to be in 100 pound increments (all weights are in pounds).
 - All string information must contain text.
 Null, empty, and plain white-space text is not allowed.
 Sanitize your strings by trimming the leading and trailing whitespace.
+- All **public** level mutators must have necessary validation within the properties.

 ### The `Engine`

 Engines are the workhorse of the railway system.
 For our purposes, we need to track the train engine's **Model** (e.g.: "CP 8002"), **Serial Number** (e.g.: "48807"), **InService** (e.g.: True), **Weight** (in pounds, e.g.: 147,700), and **Horse Power** (e.g.: 4400).
-The Model and Serial Number must be stored as read-only information (it cannot be modified).
+The Model and Serial Number must be stored as read-only information (it cannot be modified by an outside user).
 Weight and Horse Power will change as upgrades are done to the engine throughout its lifetime.
 Allow direct upgrades to these characteristics.
 Weight and Horse Power can only be altered if the engine is not in service.
 You will need a greedy constructor for this data type.
+The engine is defaulted to inservice when created.
 Create an overloaded .ToString() method for the class to return the instance values in a comma separated value string.

 ![Engine](./Engine-ClassDiagram.png)